AlerianEmperor/OpenGL-Object-Loading/README.md

 OpenGL only allowed maxium 32 textures at a times while Crytek-Sponza have over 70 textures, San-Miguel have 324 textures.
 To overcome this problem, model are drawn by mesh instead of drawing as a whole, this technique also explain why assimp use mesh in their source code.

-Fun Fact: Most Totorial on the internet choose the easy way, they only show you how to load object having 1 or 2 textures and not telling you how to do it when there are more than 32 textures.
+Fun Fact: Most Tutorial on the internet, if not all, choose the easy way, they only show you how to load object having 1 or 2 textures and not telling you how to do it when there are more than 32 textures.

 3. Model which is too large: